Table of Contents

-The T58A has 27 DSS keys with its regular interface, along with 8 programmable keys.
+The T58A has 27 DSS keys with its familiar interface and 8 programmable keys.
 The DSS keys are essentially speed-dialing keys.

 Moreover, every DSS key displays the allocated number’s status (‘green’ for available, ‘red’ for busy).
 Thus, users can monitor when their colleagues are busy.
 That, coupled with the intuitive menu, enhances the overall workflow quality.

-Whether used exclusively for Teams or not, any phone’s sound quality is of most importance.
+Whether used exclusively for Teams or not, any phone’s sound quality is most important.

 The full-duplex speakerphone with AEC (Auto-Echo Cancellation) technology works wonders in loud environments.
 And on the other hand, the OPUS codec helps maximize the acoustic performance of the phone’s handset, headset, and especially the speakerphone.

-Last but not least, the T58A’s handset has a built-in HAC (Hearing Aid Compatible) feature.
-As the name suggests, it assists people with hearing loss to catch what exactly is being communicated to them.
+Lastly, the T58A’s handset has a built-in HAC (Hearing Aid Compatible) feature.
+As the name suggests, it assists people with hearing loss in catching what is being communicated to them.

 The T58A’s sound performance is all-around solid.
-It is definitely a device that heavy telephone users can rely on.
-Regardless if they spend more time on the handset or the speakerphone.
+It is a device that heavy telephone users can rely on regardless if they spend more time on the handset or the speakerphone.

 The T58A has two USB 2.0 ports at the back.
-The one at the top is where you stick the removable CAM50 HD camera at.
+The one at the top is where you stick the removable CAM50 HD camera.

-The two-megapixel CAM50 is not included in the phone pack, and it must be purchased separately.
+The two-megapixel CAM50 is not included in the phone pack and must be purchased separately.

 Just like the screen, the camera itself is fully adjustable, too.
-It can be tilted back and forth after the user’s liking.
+It can be tilted back and forth to the user’s liking.

 The other USB 2.0 port allows for media and storage via a USB flash drive or a direct wired/wireless USB headset connection.

 For example, you can plug a USB stick with photos that can be projected as a slideshow.
-That is, the phone turns into a digital photo frame when in screensaver mode.
-The phone actually has two screen saver modes.
+The phone turns into a digital photo frame when in screensaver mode.
+The phone has two screensaver modes.

 The T58A includes dual-port Gigabit Ethernet with PoE.
-This means that it can be powered via the above-mentioned 802.3 AF port.
+This means it can be powered via the 802.3 AF mentioned above port.

 The SIP-T58A can be paired with up to 3 color-screen EXP50 expansion modules.
-However, such a pairing option remains unavailable for the Teams edition at the moment.
+However, such a pairing option remains unavailable for the Teams edition.